 Space Law News

-Here is our list of space policy-related events coming up during the week of September 15-20, 2014 and any insight we can offer about them.
-The House and Senate are in session this week.
+Here is our list of space policy-related events in the coming week, October 20-24, 2014, and any insights we can offer about them.
+Congress returns on November 12.

 During the Week